What is Autism?

 This means it can impact…

-Thinking - such as the ability to plan or make decisions
+Thinking - including the ability to plan and prioritize

 Attention